mehrvarz/rtcchat/README.md

 WebRTC peer-to-peer chat service written in Go

-Q: What does it takes to connect two browsers, both behind a NAT?<br/>
+Q: What does it takes to connect two browsers, both behind NAT?<br/>
 A: A secret word

 <img style="margin-left:0px" src="rtcchat.png" /><br/>